mikec964/git-workflow-cheatsheet/README.md

 # Git Workflow Cheatsheet

-This worksheet is organized around a feature branch workflow.
+This cheat sheet is organized around a feature branch workflow.

-The other cheatsheets I'd seen were organized into basic and advanced commands but around particular steps in a process.
+The other cheat sheets I'd seen were organized into basic and advanced commands but not around particular steps in a process.
 I hope this is more helpful by guiding you to the commands needed in context.

+The command options and examples in this are not complete or 'generic'.
+My goal was to show them in the way they are most commonly used in this workflow.

 I drew heavily from 'Git in Practice' by Mike McQuaid, published by Manning Publications.
 I highly recommend it.